Working Off-the-Clock: Is It Ever Legal?

 Instead, says Reddock-Wright, “Employers should stray away from walking this fine line and should see it as a critical part of their business bottom line to build a culture that provides and respects work-life balance for all employees.”

-Bottom line, despite the nature of the modern workforce, all work done by non-exempt, hourly employee are required to be paid.
+The bottom line, despite the nature of the modern workforce, all work done by a non-exempt, hourly employee is required to be paid.
 Whether it be preparation work before a shift, post-shift work, or any of the examples listed in this article, an employee must be paid for all time worked.